-- 6.12.1 In these standing orders, except where the context otherwise requires: - a) 'Authority' or 'Police Authority' shall mean the Metropolitan Police Authority. - b) 'Chair' or 'Deputy Chair' shall mean the Chair or Deputy Chair of the Authority or, as the case may be, of a committee, subcommittee or panel of the Authority. - c) 'Chief Executive and Clerk' shall mean the Chief Executive and Clerk to the Authority and 'Treasurer' shall mean the Treasurer to the Authority.
+- 6.12.1 In these standing orders, except where the context otherwise requires: - a) 'Authority' or 'Police Authority' shall mean the Metropolitan Police Authority - b) 'Chair' or 'Deputy Chair' shall mean the Chair or Deputy Chair of the Authority or, as the case may be, of a committee, subcommittee or panel of the Authority c) 'Clerk' shall mean the Clerk to the Authority and 'Treasurer' shall mean the Treasurer to the Authority.

-- 6.13 Commencement of these Standing Orders - 6.13.1 These Standing Orders came into effect on 29 May 2003 on the decision of the full Authority meeting that day.
-They replaced all previous Standing Orders of the Authority.
+- 6.13 Commencement of these Standing Orders - 6.13.1 These Standing Orders will come into effect on 30 May 2003.
+They replace all previous Standing Orders of the Authority.